A 1943 Martin D28: Enchanting!

 Buy a Vintage Martin D28?

-These types of guitars are extremely rare and they are no longer ‘sleepers’ or undiscovered gems.
+These types of guitars are extremely rare and have long since ceased to be an undiscovered secret.
 Players, studios, collectors and investors have discovered vintage Martin guitars from the 1940s.
-There is a lot of demand for this unique tone and hardly any supply, because one thing is certain: no new vintage Martin guitars will be added.
-We have to make do with what was made then and what becomes available every once in a while.
+There is a lot of demand for this unique tone and hardly any supply, because one thing is certain: there will be no new vintage Martin guitars.
+We have to make do with what was made then and what becomes available every now and then.

 All of that is reflected in the price and that's why this guitar gets a nice place behind the thick door of our Vault our Vault?
-Take a look at our special The Fellowship YouTube channel,because there is much more in our Vault that will make vintage
+Take a look at our special The Fellowship YouTube channel, because there is much more in our Vault that will make vintage hearts beat faster.

 Would you like to see the contents of our Vault in the flesh?
 Feel free to visit Dedemsvaart or call us for more info.
 We are open!